-A depressant is a drug that slows a person's central nervous system down.
-Doctors prescribe depressants to help people be less angry, anxious or tense.
-Depressants relax muscles and may make people feel sleepy, more relaxed or like their head is stuffed up.
-Some people may use these drugs illegally to slow themselves down and help bring on sleep, especially after using various kinds of stimulants.
+A depressant is a drug that slows a person down.
+Doctors prescribe depressants to help people be less angry, anxious, or tense.
+Depressants relax muscles and make people feel sleepy, less stressed out, or like their head is stuffed.
+Some people may use these drugs illegally to slow themselves down and help bring on sleep - especially after using various kinds of stimulants (See below).